-Dr. Holt is certified by the American Board of Ophthalmology and a Past Fellow of the American College of Surgeons and the American Academy of Ophthalmology.
+Dr. Holt is certified by the American Board of Ophthalmology, was a Past Fellow of the American College of Surgeons and is a life-time member of the American Academy of Ophthalmology.
 She was Phi Beta Kappa at the University of Missouri in Columbia where she graduated at the top of her class.
 She received her MD with Honors from the University of Missouri where she served as President of the local chapter of Alpha Omega Alpha, the national medical honor society and was selected as a student member of its national Board of Directors.
 Dr. Holt completed her residency in ophthalmology at Missouri and subsequently served two years as a Major in the US Army as Chief of Ophthalmology at Eisenhower Army Medical Center in Georgia.
 She was recognized as the Outstanding Young Physician graduate of the University of Missouri in 1989.

 The Holts moved to San Antonio in 1978 where Dr. Holt joined the faculty of the Department of Ophthalmology at the University of Texas Health Science Center.
-She served the department as Director of Education, Residency Program Director and Interim Chairman before entering private practice in 1985, and continues as a Clinical Professor in the department.
+She served the department as Director of Education, Residency Program Director and Interim Chairman before entering private practice in 1985.
 During her academic time, she wrote numerous scientific articles, book chapters and monographs on subjects ranging from facial trauma, eyelid reconstruction, cosmetic blepharoplasty, cataract surgical techniques, resident education and medical ethics.
 She served as Chief of Staff at North Central Baptist Hospital and was President of the Baptist Health System Medical Executive Board for two years.
 In 1999 she received her Master of Science in Healthcare Administration from Trinity University and served as Adjunct Professor there having developed a graduate course on “Physician Relations” to the students.
-At Trinity, she was a member of the Leadership Advisory Board for the HCA department and has most recently been selected as the Distinguished Faculty Award winner.
+At Trinity, she was a member of the Leadership Advisory Board for the HCA department and was selected as the Distinguished Faculty Award winner.
 She continues to be recognized in the listings of The Best Doctors in America, and “Texas Super Doctors”.

-She is married to G. Richard Holt, M.D., MPH professor emeritus of otolaryngology-HNS at UTHSCSA.
+She is married to G. Richard Holt, M.D, D Bioethics and professor emeritus of otolaryngology-head and neck surgery at UTHSCSA.
 The Holt’s have two adult daughters, Allyson and Andrea, and a son, Adam.
-They are also proud grandparents of six delightful grandsons; Benjamin, Noah, Jack, Austin, Sawyer, and Henry, and two granddaughters, Annelise and Madeline.
+They are also proud grandparents of six delightful grandsons; Benjamin, Noah, Jack, Austin, Sawyer, and Henry, and three granddaughters, Annelise, Madeline, and Hannah.